 • Spinal fusion - joining of two or more vertebrae together using a section of bone and sometimes instruments such as rods to stabilise and strengthen your spine.

-• Spinal stenosis – the narrowing of part of your spinal column that causes compression of the nerves inside.
+• Spinal stenosis – the narrowing of part of your lumbar spine column that causes compression of the nerves inside or exiting the spine.

-• Slipped or prolapsed disc and sciatica – a damaged spinal disc presses down and puts pressure on an underlying nerve.
-Sciatica is pain along your large sciatic nerve that can be severe and debilitating and, radiates down your leg from your lower back or buttock.
+• Slipped or prolapsed disc and sciatica –a damaged or degenerate spinal disc can protrude / herniate / slip and and put pressure on an underlying nerve.
+Sciatica can be severe and debilitating and, radiates down your leg from your lower back or buttock.

 • Spinal injuries – such as fractures or tissue swelling.